 - Remove devices from charge once they are fully charged for the same reason.
 Unplugged devices will not pull a continual, costly current that could harm the environment.

 - Replace old batteries and power banks.
 Older batteries and power banks aren’t as effective as modern types, and older ones might even lose their charge over time (and take longer while costing more to charge a device to full).

-- Use energy efficient light.
-Energy efficient bulbs burn just as bright as older varieties, but without as much energy waste in the process.
-The use of energy efficient light can cut your power bill and do more for the environment at the same time.
+- Use energy-efficient light.
+Energy-efficient bulbs burn just as bright as older varieties, but without as much energy wasted in the process.
+The use of energy-efficient light can cut your power bill and do more for the environment at the same time.

 These are all small changes that can make a big difference.

 The next time you place an online order or go to the store, check the label of items like chocolate and coffee for any mentions of environmental sustainability.

 Sustainable products mean that they use only high-quality, authentic ingredients.
 It also means that these ingredients have been responsibly sourced, from a source they can verify and prove.

 Sustainable farming leaves much less of an impact on the local ecology.
 In fact, sustainable farming is all about the promotion of natural habitats.

 Due to non-sustainable farming, pollution and deforestation are made even larger environmental issues.